 Don’t forget that we are the storytellers - we have full control over the stories we make up.
 Everything starts with awareness.
 Stories are part of the software of our brains.
 They influence how we act, what’s important, and what to do when something goes wrong.
 But every software program has bugs.
 Awareness is your first step towards debugging.

 Stop from time to time and think about the possibility that the story you’ve just created is nothing more than a story.
 Consider alternative stories.
-Try telling the same story from other characters’ side, think about what their narrative would look like.
+Try telling the same story from other characters’ sides, think about what their narrative would look like.

 Next time you find yourself in an upsetting situation, consider changing your story.
 Try this exercise: Recognize and acknowledge any feelings of fear.
 Hint: you may need to look underneath your anger!
 Ask yourself, what is it about this situation that is so upsetting?
 What do you believe to be “true” about it that feels threatening to you?
-As pretty much anything else, fear can be tackled one step at a time.
+As with pretty much anything else, fear can be tackled one step at a time.
 There are ways to re-learn to say what you mean and to do what you feel is right.
 The good news here is that self-reinforcement works both ways.
 Once you’ve practiced a bit and proven to yourself that it works (and that it’s less complicated than you thought), it gets easier to continue doing it.

 We also must allow ourselves to be wrong.
 If we want to get closer to objective truths, we have to be able and ready to admit we were wrong, especially in the face of new data.
 If we can’t admit defeat, it makes us less capable of making discoveries in this world.
-We can avoid biases by being aware of our belief systems, whether our belief is for a religion, a political ideology, a cultural worldview, etc..
-Let’s be open to disconfirmation, and allow ourselves to be wrong.
+We can avoid biases by being aware of our belief systems, whether our belief is for a religion, a political ideology, a cultural worldview, etc. Let’s be open to disconfirmation, and allow ourselves to be wrong.

 Self-compassion is an instrumental skill for reducing defensiveness and increasing your self-improvement motivation.
-It involves being kind and forgiving towards yourself, understanding that you are human and that other humans experience the same sort of experiences and failure and being able to identify uncomfortable thoughts without judging them.
+It involves being kind and forgiving towards yourself, understanding that you are human and that other humans experience the same sort of experiences and failure, and being able to identify uncomfortable thoughts without judging them.

 “Who are we but the stories we tell ourselves, about ourselves, and believe?“ — Scott Turow